 Upgrading the operating system from an older version of Windows to the latest Windows 10 requires a stable network and a healthy PC environment for the process to proceed smoothly.
 This includes the programs installed within the system.
 Every application should be compatible with Windows 10 for the upgrade to happen.

 If a program or application installed within the older version of Windows is incompatible with Windows 10, the upgrade will not take place.
 An incompatible application stops the system from completing the task and will persist until the specific problem is addressed.

 If this happens, an error prompt will display the error code 0xC1900208-0x4000C, and a message that says unable to complete Microsoft Windows 10 upgrade process will appear.

 The error code 0xC1900208 is mainly caused by an incompatible program or application installed in the system.
 This is the major factor that blocks the PC from fully completing the upgrade process from an older Windows version to the latest Windows 10.

 The error could arise from outdated software that is no longer supported by the latest operating system.
 Also, if any of the device drivers are outdated or incompatible because Windows 10 does not support it, the upgrade cannot proceed.

 Any malware threat or attack can also potentially prevent Windows from upgrading because this infects the system, damaging files and applications as it attacks.
 Malware can block the upgrading task and may lead to corruption of the whole operating system if not addressed accordingly.

 The error code 0xC1900208 is a common occurrence that can be resolved by troubleshooting, which you can do on your own.
 It can be time-consuming, but with the right tools, this process would be hassle-free.
 Before anything else, you need to ensure that all the applications and programs installed on the computer are deemed compatible with Windows 10.
-If not, you can remove the incompatible program, or upgrade them to be compatible with the new version.
+If not, you can remove the incompatible program or upgrade them to be compatible with the new version.